RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

 ---

-## Tips for Using LIA
+## Tips for Using LiA

 - **Meaningful Names**: Use descriptive names for your commands to make them easy to remember.
-- **Organize with Tags**: Categorize your commands with tags for easier searching and management in future updates of LIA.
+- **Organize with Tags**: Categorize your commands with tags for easier searching and management in future updates of LiA.
 - **Descriptions**: Providing a description helps you recall the purpose of each command, especially if you have many stored.
 - **Regular Updates**: Keep your stored commands up to date, especially if they involve paths or resources that may change.